mysql/mysql-utilities/doc/man/mysqlindexcheck.rst

 **SPATIAL**
-  idx_a and idx_b are duplicates iff they contain the same column (only 1 column is permitted)
+  idx_a and idx_b are duplicates iff they contain the same column (only one column is permitted)

 **FULLTEXT**
   idx_b is redundant to idx_a iff all columns in idx_b are